This shop has been compensated by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone. #HonestKidsRecycle #CollectiveBias

 Teaching Our Children to Be Good Stewards to Our Earth

 Given the status of our waste production and our overflowing landfills, we can’t go at this alone.
 It’s important for us to teach our children the basics about waste and help them understand what happens to their things after they no longer use them.
 After all, our trash doesn’t just vanish into thin air, something they might believe given how disconnected we are from our waste system today.

-Instead of making sustainability an after-thought or a task on our to-do list, it needs to become habit and ingrained in our daily lives.
+Instead of making sustainability an after-thought or a task on our to-do list, it needs to become ingrained in our daily lives.
 Why not start these conversations and practices with our kids now, and they will never have known any different?

 In our house, we talk about composting, recycling, limiting waste, and landfills, so we can begin to socialize with them that our waste continues to impact our world in meaningful ways long after it leaves our home.
 Our boys are young, so we keep conversations fairly simple, but I don’t think it’s too early to start practicing good habits.